Anchit402/note-taker/README.md

 # note-taker
-A back end note taking app which save data in JSON file
+A back end note taking app which saves data in JSON file